Neural Posterior Estimation for Stochastic Epidemic Modeling: Introduction

+In this work, we apply NPE to the general problem of calibrating complex stochastic epidemiological models to observed data, a task for which established statistical tools are often inadequate.\footnote{NPE and related neural methods have been applied previously to deterministic epidemiological and ecological models with observational noise; see \cite{papamakarios2016fast,lueckmann2021benchmarking} and, for a notable real-world study, \cite{radev2021outbreakflow}.
+However, in this deterministic setting, nonlinear least squares or other standard optimization techniques are typically sufficient for parameter estimation (\cite{chowell2017fitting}).} Our specific application concerns the analysis of spatially heterogeneous transmission risks in an intervention study of CRKP, a widespread and often lethal healthcare-associated infection (HAI), in a long-term acute care hospital (LTACH).
+We find that NPE shows promise for driving an efficient yet accurate simulation-based methodology for infectious disease modeling, although this approach requires careful criticism of inferential findings.

-The rest of this article is organized as follows: in Section~\ref{sec:sbi}, we provide an overview of the NPE algorithm for Bayesian simulation based inference.
-In Section~\ref{sec:si-model}, we present a heterogeneous stochastic susceptible-infected (SI) model for interpreting healthcare-associated infections.
-Through extensive simulation experiments, we demonstrate that NPE can be used to efficiently produce accurate posterior approximations of infectious disease parameters.
-In Section~\ref{sec:crkp}, we use NPE and stochastic SI models to analyze a real-world dataset, an intervention carried out against carbapenem-resistant Klebsiella pneumoniae (CRKP) at a Chicago-area long-term accute care hospital (LTACH) over the course of a year.
-We discuss our results and make recommendations for a simulation-based inference workflow in Section~\ref{sec:disc} before pointing to future research directions in Section~\ref{sec:conc}.
+The remainder of our article is organized as follows: in Section~\ref{sec:crkp}, we introduce the CRKP dataset and modeling difficulties motivating our investigation.
+Next, we explicate the NPE algorithm in the context of Bayesian simulation-based inference (Section~\ref{sec:sbi}).
+In Section~\ref{sec:si-model}, we present a heterogeneous, discrete-time stochastic susceptible-infected (SI) model suitable for healthcare-associated infections such as CRKP.
+Through a realistic simulation experiment, we demonstrate the scalability advantages of NPE over comparable calibration methods.
+Then, in Section~\ref{sec:application}, we fit our stochastic model to the CRKP data in order to analyze the spatial heterogeneity of transmission risks.
+We conclude with a discussion of methodology and directions for future work (Section~\ref{sec:disc}) and a statement of our work's significance to research practice in statistical epidemiology (Section~\ref{sec:signif}).